-I thought a video would be a great way to really show you how to use pens with your machine.
-Note that we show the Cricut Maker in the video but the process is the same for the Cricut Explore Air 2.
+I thought a video would be a great way to really show you how to use Cricut pens with your machine.
+Note that we show the Cricut Maker in the video but the process is the same for the Cricut Explore machines and the Maker 3.
 We are also showing the screen on Cricut Design Space for turning your lines from cut to draw.

 Can’t watch the video or missed some of the steps?
 You can follow along with our instructions below.

-How to Use Pens on a Cricut Explore Air 2 or Cricut Maker
+How to Use Pens on a Cricut Machine

-To put a pen in your Cricut machine, open up the clamp on the left then insert the pen with the cap off.
+To put a pen in your Explore or Maker, open up the clamp on the left (carriage A) then insert the pen with the cap off.
 Press down until you hear or feel it click.
 You will need to hold the clamp from the bottom to do this.
 Then close the clamp to use the pen.